Poole Community Practicing Self-Care

 Poole faculty, staff and students can feel the stress of the workplace, classroom and everyday life throughout the academic year.
 Shining a light on the importance of mental health, the Poole community is sharing their methods of self-care.

 Brian Clark, Executive Director of Development and External Relations

-Since joining Poole College over two years ago, Brian Clark utilizes NC State’s beautiful campus to go on walks to relieve workplace stress.
+Since joining Poole College almost three years ago, Brian Clark utilizes NC State’s beautiful campus to go on walks to relieve workplace stress.
 Outside of Nelson Hall, Clark finds solace in walking his new puppy, cooking, playing golf and listening to music.

 Doug Rowe, Human Resource Specialist